 You can see this 1 minute video clip that summarises my research.

 Further, I am Chair of the Argentina Research Network and Author of The Mobilization and Demobilization of the Middle Class in Revolt: Comparative Insights from Argentina (Routledge, 2019).
 I am also Co-editor of two books: Argentina since the 2001 Crisis: Recovering Reclaiming the Future (Palgrave Macmillan, 2014) and De la Crisis de 2001 al Kirchnerismo: Cambios y Continuidades (Prometeo, 2016).
 I have recently published in academic journals such as Economy and Society, Sociology, Labour History and Latin American Research Review.
 I am also Chair of Jubilee Debt Campaign’s Academic Advisory Network, and a member of Action for Argentina UK.
-I regularly feature as a political commentator on British and Argentinian affairs and have appeared on television, radio and newspapers including Telesur, C5N, Al Jazeera, Radio Nacional Argentina, The Conversation, Labour Briefing, Telam and Open Democracy.
+I regularly feature as a political commentator on British and Argentinian affairs and have appeared on television, radio and newspapers including Telesur, C5N, Al Jazeera, Radio Nacional Argentina, The Conversation, Labour Briefing, Daily Express, Telam and Open Democracy.

 Other Academic posts: